warlock4980/My_FlappyBird_App/README.md

 A new Flutter project.

-Check out Mitch Koko's tutorial on YouTube for a detailed tutorial. https://youtu.be/vgmVPpFP0fI
+Check out Mitch Koko's video on YouTube for a detailed tutorial. https://youtu.be/vgmVPpFP0fI

 ## Getting Started